 What’s the recipe, you ask?
 It’s low-brow and sinfully good but sorry, the cheese is the highly processed not-really-cheese-at-all Velveeta.

-Take it upscale?
-Yep, I’ve tried fancy cheese, lobster too.
 Make it healthier?
 I’ve tried.
 Throw in vegetables like butternut squash (Butternut Squash Mac ‘n’ Cheese) and cauliflower (Cauliflower Mac ‘n’ Cheese).
-It’s still my downfall.

-But things are looking up because Sweet Potato Grits (and its cousins the Pumpkin Grits and the Butternut Squash Grits) completely satisfies my yen for mac ‘n’ cheese – with zero cheese and a single tablespoon of butter.
+But things are looking up because Sweet Potato Grits (and its cousins the Pumpkin Grits and the Butternut Squash Grits) completely satisfy my yen for mac ‘n’ cheese – with zero cheese and a single tablespoon of butter.

 Could you add cheese and more butter?
 Sure, the inspiring recipe did, a half cup of cheddar and 4 tablespoons of butter.
 But when I taste the grits straight from the slow cooker, to my taste that added richness just isn’t needed.